dwarvesf/playground/_memo/startups-vs-junior-designers.md

 A couple of weeks ago, I was asked by a friend if he could send his designer to my team for training since he heard we thoroughly invest in upgrading our team's design skills.
 (If you're reading this, this is for you, bud.)
 He is running a startup in pre-seed stage, this designer is his first hire, and she is at a junior level.
 After a few questions and answers, I can tell right away that my friend is frustrated because he made the mistake of hiring a junior designer at such a crucial point of his startup.

-## Hiring a designer during the early stage is a bet and the odds are sky-high.
+## Hiring a designer during the early stage is a bet and the odds are sky-high
 Every hustler building their own things would agree with me on this: startups constantly struggle with their financial fund and time fund.
 Startups need to watch how they spend their bucks and get to market as fast as possible.
 Hiring a designer fast and cheap to get things done naturally becomes an ideal choice.
 Until 3 months later, you realize it isn't.

 ## A designer who wears one too many hats